Have you ever reached a point on the path and become so confused that you’re not sure which way is up…or North?

-In order to determine your position, you will need to choose two visible landmarks that you can easily identify on your map.
-Power lines bends in rivers or streams, mountains, and lakes are perfect for this.
-Choose two that you can see from where you are standing and mark them on your map as L1 and L2.
+To determine your position, you will need to choose two landmarks easily identifiable on your map.
+Power lines, bends in rivers or streams, mountains, and lakes are perfect.
+Choose two that you can see from where you are standing, and mark them on your map as ‘L1’ and ‘L2’.

-Holding the compass directly in front of you, point the direction of travel arrow toward the first landmark (L1) and rotate the compass dial until the black end of the magnetic needle points to “N” on the dial.
-Read the heading at the index line (which is the same as the direction of travel arrow).
+Holding the compass directly in front of you, point the direction-of-travel arrow toward the first landmark (‘L1’) and rotate the compass dial until the black end of the magnetic needle points to ‘N’ on the dial.
+Read the heading at the index line, which is the same as the direction of the travel arrow.

 Pivot compass around landmark until orienting lines match map grid lines

-Place the compass on your map with base plate edge touching the first landmark (L1).
-Pivot the compass around on L1 until the orienting arrow or orienting lines align with the magnetic north lines on your map.
+Place the compass on your map with the baseplate edge touching the first landmark (‘L1’).
+Pivot the compass around on ‘L1’, until the orienting arrow or orienting lines align with the magnetic ‘north’ lines on your map.

-Draw a line from the landmark (L1) along the side of the base plate across your map.
-Repeat this process for the second landmark (L2) and where the two lines intersect on your map is your exact location.
+Draw a line from the landmark (‘L1’) along the side of the baseplate across your map.
+Repeat this process for the second landmark (‘L2’) and your exact location is where the two lines intersect on your map.